Selenium: The Tool That Defined Browser Automation

 The Evolution: From Hack to Framework

 Selenium didn't arrive fully formed.
 It evolved through several distinct phases, each solving problems the previous version couldn't handle.
+The project's growth was driven by a community of contributors at ThoughtWorks and beyond.

 Selenium Core (2004)